 Among proponents of the theory that Mount Sinai must be in Saudi Arabia, some have suggested that the Hala-‘l Badr volcanic mountain is the best candidate.
-This candidacy is largely based on an assumption that the phenomenon described in the Exodus story must be the result of volcanic activity in the immediate vicinity of Moses and the Israelites.
+This candidacy is largely based on an assumption that the phenomenon described in the Exodus story must be the result of volcanic activity in the immediate vicinity.

 Supporters of this theory believe that Mount Sinai must be in ancient Midian and, more specifically, northwestern Saudi Arabia and southern Jordan.
 The Hala-‘l Badr candidacy is based on the assumption that the “devouring fire” described in the Exodus story is a description of a volcanic eruption, thus requiring Mount Sinai to be a volcano.
 They also suggest that the Israelites equated Yahweh with the god of the volcano, and so their version of God is a slightly evolved version of ancient, polytheistic religious beliefs.